Discussion Questions Added to Christian Nationlism Booklet

 • How have you heard 2 Chron.
 7:14 used and applied?
 Has it been helpful or not?

-• What “special things” are most grateful for about America?
+• What “special things” are you grateful for about America?
 How has it been a force for good in your view?
 How has it not?

-• What have you learned from other ethnicities and cultures, or maybe even your own if it is different from America’s?
+• What have you learned from other ethnicities and cultures– maybe even your own if it is different from America’s?

 • Do you have any culturally or ethnically diverse friends?
 What have you learned from and/or what do you appreciate about them?